 Contingency (or deliberate) planning is a complex and lengthy process, particularly when the combatant commanders are required to develop Time-Phased Force and Deployment Data (TPFDD) and a derived Time-Phased Force and Deployment List (TPFDL).
-The plans developed in support of the JSCP are integral to the combatant commander's campaign plan.
+The plans developed in support of the JSCP are integral to the combatant commander's campaign plan (CCP).

-APEX is the system used by the combatant commanders to produce these directed contingency/deliberate plans.
+Adaptive Planning (AP) is the system used by the combatant commanders to produce these directed contingency/deliberate plans.
 It is a set of ideas unifying efforts across people, processes, products, and technology.
 It is designed to speed up the contingency planning process-to make contingency plans more relevant, more usable.
-APEX provides for increased flexibility at the Theater Strategic and Operational levels or war, enabling a shared understanding of problems, threats, and options.
+AP provides for increased flexibility at the Theater Strategic and Operational levels or war, enabling a shared understanding of problems, threats, and options.

 - 1. What is the value of this enormous effort we expend on contingency planning? - 2.
-What do the GEF, JSCP, and GFMIG provide planners? - 3.
-Adaptive Planning (AP) is designed to "preserve the best characteristics of present day contingency planning and crisis planning with a common process."
-How does APEX meet this challenge? - 4.
-What is a Theater Campaign Plan (TCP) and why was it added to the combatant commanders' planning requirements?
+What do the CPG, JSCP, and GFMIG provide planners? - 3.
+Adaptive Planning (AP) is designed to "preserve the best characteristics of present-day contingency planning and crisis planning with a common process."
+How does AP meet this challenge? - 4.
+What is a Combatant Command Campaign Plan (CCP) and what purpose does it serve?